It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 This is a newer brand on the coffee scene, but it's already got people talking.
 In fact, it's been used in numerous barista competitions across the U.S. It gets huge style and function points with its small, square, minimalist base.
-The Bluetooth version is available in matte black, but the standard electric kettle comes in seven color options.
+The Bluetooth version is available in matte black, but the standard electric gooseneck kettle comes in seven color options.
 These include copper, white, matte black, and pink.
-The matte black is also available with either a maple wood or walnut wood handle and lid pull.
+The matte black kettle is also available with either a maple wood or walnut wood handle and lid pull.
 It's one of the best gooseneck kettles available on the market

 They designed this kettle to give the perfect, smooth pour and to prevent unwanted agitation of the coffee grounds.
 The ergonomic handle gives a counter-balance to make a slow pour easy.
 It also has a built-in stopwatch to time your brewing more accurately.

-Affordability combined with top-rated features makes this a popular kettle among coffee connoisseurs.
+Affordability combined with top-rated features makes this a popular electric gooseneck kettle among coffee connoisseurs.
 It's also highly recommended for someone just learning about the wonderful world of pour over coffee.

 The gooseneck spout is designed for exceptional flow control.
 It also has a notch in the handle that makes it easy to make minute adjustments in the flow.
 This means it's ideal for brewers like the Chemex that require precise control.
 Another helpful feature is the timer that helps you track the brew time.

-The settings on this kettle are straightforward.
+The settings on this electric gooseneck kettle are straightforward.
 A set of buttons allows you to adjust the desired temperature.
 The digital display tracks the rising temperature in real-time.
 A simple button lets you use Fahrenheit or Celsius degrees.
-Like the Fellow Stagg EKG, you can adjust the temperature by single degrees.
+Like the Fellow Stagg EKG kettle, you can adjust the temperature by single degrees.
 This allows for the most precise control, and the temperature range accommodates any type of coffee or tea.

 A simple button allows the kettle to hold the desired temperature for an hour.
 No more waiting for the water to heat up when you want a second (or third) cuppa.